rogue707Dev/django-gdaps/README.md

 The absolute path to the application wide frontend directory, where all plugin's frontend parts will be bundled later.

 *Defaults to:* `os.path.join(settings.BASE_DIR, "frontend")`

-Basically, this is all you really need so far, for a minimal working GDAPS-enabled Django application.

 ### Custom per-plugin settings